leonp/thisdaysportion/_posts/2021-04-11-hover-versus-click-versus-flat-navigation-menus.md

 Feedback and testing have revealed no problems with this approach – it appears users are happy to delve into tables of content several levels deep, as long as the trail is clear enough.

 {% include figure.html url="sl-table-of-contents.jpg" alt="Screenshot of a signposting page of 3 card options on the Suffolk Libraries website." caption="The “Borrow” page on the Suffolk Libraries website.
-Users are presented with a table of contents presented as a set of cards." %}
+Navigation is essentially a table of contents presented as a set of cards." %}

 However, I can see possible benefits in implementing dropdown menus well: